Elsyng Palace: History

 The manor originally known as Wroth's Place was inherited in 1413 by John Tiptoft, 1st Baron Tiptoft (whose mother was Agnes Wroth) from his cousin Elizabeth Wroth.
 John was succeeded by his son John Tiptoft, 1st Earl of Worcester (1427–70) who is said to have built the house.
 After Worcester's execution in 1470 the manor (now called Tiptofts) passed to his sister Phillipa.
 From here it passed to Phillipa's son Edmund de Ros, 10th Baron de Ros and in 1492 to Edmund's sister Isabel and her husband Sir Thomas Lovell, Speaker of the House of Commons.
 On Lovell's death in 1524, it passed to his great-nephew, Thomas Manners, 1st Earl of Rutland.
 In 1539 he exchanged the manor, by now called Worcesters, with property in Leicestershire, and the manor therefore came into the ownership of Henry VIII.

-Henry VIII visited Elsings, "the palatial Middlesex home of Sir Thomas Lovell, more frequently than any other residence belonging to a lay subject.
+Henry VIII visited Elsyng, "the palatial Middlesex home of Sir Thomas Lovell, more frequently than any other residence belonging to a lay subject.
 Foreign visitors were invariably housed at Sir Thomas Lovell's mansion...As treasurer of the household, Lovell played an important role in Wolsey's administration but perhaps it was the splendour of Elsings coupled with its convenient location which most attracted the king."

 The original building date of the house is not known.
 Earliest traced records show it belonged to Thomas Elsyng, a Citizen and Mercer of London.
 Under the ownership of Sir Thomas Lovell it was extended to become a brick palace sufficient to receive the court on progress; Lovell also contributed to the clerestory and glazing of Enfield parish church.
 Henry VIII's sister Queen Margaret of Scotland stayed at Lovell's house in 1516.